 Gonzaga welcomes applications from international students, who make up a valued part of the University’s student body.
 Since 1969, Gonzaga has been authorized by the Federal government to issue both I-20’s and DS-2019's so that international students can secure visas and enroll in our programs.
 To be considered for undergraduate admission, international applicants are required to submit the following:

 - A completed application.
-Applicants must complete the Common Application at www.commonapp.org.
+First-year applicants must complete the Common Application at www.commonapp.org.
+Transfer applicants must complete the Transfer Application at www.gonzaga.edu/transfer.

 - Proof of academic preparation through the submission of official academic transcripts demonstrating satisfactory achievement in the completion of a secondary education equivalent to that offered in the United States.
 For transfer applicants, submission of official transcripts from the post-secondary institution attended.
 Please submit transcripts in both your native language and in English.